shrairo/Frozen-Docs/README.md

 # Frozen

-Frozen is a third-party Android Tombstone Module
+Frozen is a third-party Android Tombstone Module.

 This repository contains its official documentation.